McPherson FG as time expires lifts Bengals past Titans 19-16

 A week after snapping a 31-year playoff victory drought, the Bengals (12-7) finally won their first road game in the postseason after losing their first seven.
 They reached the 1981 and 1988 Super Bowls by winning on their home field.

+“We’re here to make some noise, and teams are going to have to pay attention to us,” Cincinnati quarterback Joe Burrow said.

-Cincinnati will play in the AFC championship game next Sunday at the winner of the Buffalo-Kansas City matchup in the other AFC divisional round game Sunday.
+Cincinnati will play in the AFC championship game next Sunday at the winner of the Buffalo-Kansas City matchup.
+They play in the other AFC divisional round game Sunday.

 The Bengals intercepted Ryan Tannehill three times, setting up two of McPherson's four field goals.
-Logan Wilson picked off Tannehill with 20 seconds left at the Cincinnati 47.
-Joe Burrow hit Pro Bowl rookie receiver Ja'Marr Chase with a 19-yard pass, then the Bengals ran twice to set up McPherson for the win.
+Logan Wilson picked off Tannehill with 20 seconds left.
+Burrow hit Pro Bowl rookie receiver Ja'Marr Chase with a 19-yard pass, then the Bengals ran twice to set up McPherson for the win.

 “That’s a kicker’s dream,” McPherson said, "to have the game on your shoulders.”